Ty-Manning/LocalGPT/README.md

 - Allow access network wide.
 This will also allow port forwarding or similar such that the service can be accessed from anywhere. - **This is priorty #1**
 - Integration of real-time streaming responses into the web app.
 - Add CSS for better user experience
+- Create docker container to do everything in.

 ## License